David Texeira

-César David Texeira Torres (born 27 February 1991) is a Uruguayan professional footballer who plays as a forward.
+César David Texeira Torres (born 27 February 1991) is a Uruguayan professional footballer who plays as a forward for the Dallas Sidekicks in the Major Arena Soccer League.

 Club career

 Defensor Sporting

 Texeira started his career playing with Defensor Sporting a top club in Uruguay, where he made his debut in the first team against Rampla Juniors on 30 February 2010.

 FC Groningen

 In August 2011, he was transferred to FC Groningen.
 He made his Eredivisie debut on 11 September 2011 against SC Heerenveen, and scored his first goal with the new club against AZ in the 2010–11 KNVB Cup.
 During the January transfer window, Texeira was heavily linked with a move to Liverpool, which would have seen him join up with national teammates Sebastián Coates and Luis Suárez.
 These rumours turned out to be false and Texeira stayed at Groningen.
 In the 2012–13 season, he played in midfield and ended the season with 29 appearances and five goals.